Bidirectional Mapping Coupled GAN for Generalized Zero-Shot Learning: Experimental Studies

 \subsection{Results and Analysis}

-We compare BMCoGAN with recent state-of-the-art methods on generalized zero-shot learning, and the results are shown in Table~\ref{t1}.
+We compare BMCoGAN with state-of-the-art methods on generalized zero-shot learning, and the results are shown in Table~\ref{t1}.
 The results of LATEM \cite{xian2016latent}, DEM \cite{zheng2017learning}, and SGMAL \cite{zhu2019semantic} are adopted from SGMAL \cite{zhu2019semantic} and the results of other compared methods are obtained from their corresponding published articles.
-For a fair comparison, we compare the performance with only inductive methods, which do not use unseen images during training.
+We compare the performance with only inductive methods for a fair comparison, which do not use unseen images during training.
 The results with $400$ synthesized features per class are shown in Table~\ref{t1}.
 Though we present results from embedding learning and feature synthesizing methods in Table~\ref{t1}, for comparison, our main focus is on the bidirectional methods.
 We perform GZSL tasks with the proposed BMCoGAN using both $1$-NN and softmax classifier.
 The Harmonic mean (\ref{e10}) is the main indicator of how well a GZSL method performs.

 Table~\ref{t1} shows that BMCoGAN with softmax classifier outperforms all the contemporary bidirectional mapping GZSL methods significantly in terms of the Harmonic mean $H$.
-This version also achieves better $U$ accuracy than the bidirectional and contemporary embedding learning and feature synthesizing methods for the majority of tasks.
+This variant also achieves better $U$ accuracy than the bidirectional and contemporary embedding learning and feature synthesizing methods for most tasks.
 BMCoGAN with 1-NN classifier achieves better $H$ accuracy than all compared bidirectional and other methods for all tasks.
-This version also outperforms the majority of contemporary methods in both $U$ and $S$ accuracy for all four datasets.
+This variant also outperforms the majority of contemporary methods in both $U$ and $S$ accuracy for all four datasets.
+We observe that the 1-NN classifier variant of BMCoGAN performs better than the softmax classifier variant, which means the learned feature space is more suitable for nearest neighbour classifier.

-Note that, in general, BMCoGAN maintains well balance between the $S$ and $U$ accuracies, that is, besides achieving higher $U$ accuracy than other bidirectional mapping methods, it does not show a significant drop in $S$ accuracy such as \cite{chandhok2020enhancing} (CUB).
+Note that, in general, BMCoGAN maintains a good balance between the $S$ and $U$ accuracies.
+That is, besides achieving higher $U$ accuracy than other bidirectional mapping methods, it does not show a significant drop in $S$ accuracy such as \cite{chandhok2020enhancing} (CUB).
 This means the proposed method can generate well discriminative features for improved dual-domain classification.
-Both versions of BMCoGAN achieve improved performance than ISE-GAN \cite{pambala2020generative} and IBZSL \cite{liu2020information}, and verifies better discriminative learning, which reduces bias towards seen classes.
+Both versions of BMCoGAN achieve improved performance than ISE-GAN \cite{pambala2020generative} and IBZSL \cite{liu2020information}, and verify better discriminative learning, which reduces bias towards seen classes.